stenkoff/Rails-Intensive/README.md

   end
 end
 ```
-The controllers can generate appropriate responses by utilizing a series of methods made available through the extension of the `ControllerBase` class, including:
+The controllers generate appropriate responses by utilizing a series of methods made available by extension of the `ControllerBase` class, including:

 - `redirect_to(url)`: redirects to the given url
 - `render(template_name)`: analyzes templates using ERB and passes them to `render_content`.